artefactual/atom-docs/user-manual/translate/multilingual-design-principles.rst

 * When installing AtoM, the :term:`administrator` specifies the :term:`default language`.
-Any user can switch the :term:`current language` to display the :term:`user interface` and :term:`database content` in any of the other :term:`supported languages`.
+Any user can switch the :term:`current language` to display the :term:`user interface` and :term:`database content` in any of the other supported languages.

 ..
 WARNING::